A note on Poisson brackets for orthogonal polynomials on the unit circle: Introduction and background

-The purpose of this short note is to compute the Poisson brackets of the monic orthogonal and orthonormal polynomials, thought of as functions of the Verblunsky coefficients, as well as of other polynomials naturally associated to the problem, e.g. second kind polynomials and Wall polynomials (for definitions, see the second part of the Introduction).
 The first to compute Poisson brackets in the context presented here were, to the best of our knowledge, Nenciu and Simon, \cite{NenSim}.
 Their purpose was to understand the complete integrability of the defocusing Ablowitz-Ladik (AL) equation with periodic boundary conditions; in the process, they compute certain fairly complicated combinations of the Poisson brackets of the Wall polynomials--see Proposition~\ref{P:cWP}.
-(For the origin of the Ablowitz-Ladik equation, see \cite{AL1}, \cite{AL2}; for recent results on this integrable system, obtained through its connection to OPUC, see for example \cite{Nen}, \cite{KN}, \cite{GekNen}, \cite{CanSim}, or the review paper \cite{Nen3}.)
-In a recent paper, \cite{CanSim}, Cantero and Simon found all but one of the Poisson brackets for the monic orthogonal and the second kind polynomials.
+(For the origin of the Ablowitz-Ladik equation, see \cite{AL1}, \cite{AL2}; for recent results on this integrable system, obtained through its connection to OPUC, see for example \cite{CanSim, GekNen, KilNen, LiNen, Nen}, or the review paper \cite{Nen3}.)
+In \cite{CanSim}, Cantero and Simon found all but one of the Poisson brackets for the monic orthogonal and the second kind polynomials.
 In this paper, we give all the Poisson brackets for the OPs (see Theorem~\ref{P:OP}); they were derived from the combinations of \cite{NenSim}, to which they are equivalent (see Proposition~\ref{P:cWP}), but we prove them directly by induction.
 It was recently brought to our attention that results related to those reported here were obtained in the early 1980s by P. Kulish, \cite{Kul}, using $r$-matrix methods.
 Together with \cite{KakMug1}, \cite{KakMug2}, this is one of the first papers which investigate the Poisson bracket used in our work.

 Before proceeding to our results, let us give some background on orthogonal polynomials on the unit circle.
 For more details, we direct the reader to \cite{Simon1} and \cite{Simon2}.
-From the recurrence relations \eqref{E:PhiRec} and \eqref{E:Phi*Rec} implies that $\|\Phi_n\|_{L^2(d\mu)}=\prod_{j=0}^{n-1}\rho_j$, where $\rho_j=\sqrt{1-|\al_j|^2}$.
+The recurrence relation \eqref{E:PhiRec} implies that $\|\Phi_n\|_{L^2(d\mu)}=\prod_{j=0}^{n-1}\rho_j$, where $\rho_j=\sqrt{1-|\al_j|^2}$.
 In particular, this means that $\phi_n=\Phi_n/\prod_{j=0}^{n-1}\rho_j$ and the recurrence relations for the orthonormal polynomials read

 Writing \eqref{E:PhiRec} and \eqref{E:Phi*Rec} in matrix form leads to

 The $A_n$ and $B_n$ are monic polynomials of degree $n$, and they are known as Wall polynomials.
 For the proof of the second identity in \eqref{E:OPWall}, see for example Theorem~3.2.10 of \cite{Simon1}.
 Furthermore, if $\lambda$ is a complex unimodular number, and $\{\Phi_n^\lambda\}_{n\geq0}$ are the monic orthogonal polynomials associated to the (rotated) Verblunsky coefficients $\{\lambda\al_n\}_{n\geq0}$, then the recurrence relations for these polynomials become